cpputest/cpputest.github.io/mocking_manual.markdown

 * Pay extra attention to scope when using the MockPlugin

-When using the MockPlugin (recommended), then its best to install the comparators via the MockPlugin or put them in global space.
+When using the MockPlugin (recommended), then it's best to install the comparators via the MockPlugin or put them in global space.
 The checkExpectations will be called *after* teardown and if your comparator was destroyed in the teardown then this will cause a crash.

 <a id="output_parameters"> </a>